Communicating Work Schedule and Locations

 Set your standard working hours in your Outlook calendar.
 All other times will appear grayed out when someone looks at your calendar.

-In Outlook, navigate to File > Options > Calendar, then configure your schedule.
+In Classic Outlook, navigate to File > Options > Calendar, then select Work Hours and Location.

 If you work remotely, consider adding a recurring appointment to your calendar and select a "show as" status for the appointment as "Working Elsewhere."
 In Outlook's Scheduling Assistant, time ranges with this appointment will still display your schedule as available to invite to meetings.

-• Optionally, select Recurrence and configure start and end times, days of the week, and times that you are working in an alternate location.
+• Optionally, select Recurrence (called Series in New Outlook) and configure start and end times, days of the week, and times that you are working in an alternate location.

 • Select Ok.

-• In the Show As setting, select Working Elsewhere, then save your appointment.
+• In the Show As setting, instead of "Busy,"select Working Elsewhere, then save your appointment.

-Set your calendar permissions to allow everyone in the MSU organization to view your titles and the locations of your appointments or meetings.
+Set your calendar permissions to allow everyone in the MSU organization to view your titles and the locations of your appointments/meetings or events.
 This will allow others to propose meetings and discern when you are available in-person or virtually.
 Don't forget to mark confidential appointments as private.

 • In Outlook, select the Calendar module.

-• In the left, My Calendar menu, find and right-click the listing for Calendar - YourNetID@msu.edu.
+• In the left navigation, under the My Calendar menu, find and right-click the listing for Calendar (it may be labeled with YourNetID@msu.edu or may just say calendar).

-• Under the name field, make sure My Organization is selected and highlighted blue.
+• Classic Outlook: Under the name field, make sure My Organization is selected and highlighted blue.

-• For permissions, select the button for Can view titles and locations.
+• For permissions, select the Can view titles and locations.

 Microsoft Teams Status